Counseling, Coaching, and Post Traumatic Growth with Dr. Robin Pfaff

 About Dr. Robin Pfaff

-Robin is trained and certified as a Health and Wellness Coach and as a Fibromyalgia Coach.
+Robin is board-certified Health and Wellness Coach and a Certified Fibromyalgia Coach.
 Since she has fibromyalgia, she understands the frustration of living with a chronic illness and trying to keep up with a job, family, friends, pets, grandkids — all the activities that you enjoy.
 Robin is determined to be as healthy as she can be while managing fibromyalgia, so that she can be present for her own life as a coach, a wife, a mother and a grandmother.
 She’s delighted to have the opportunity to help you believe in yourself again and take charge of your life and health, so that you can feel better and show up for your own precious life.